syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 {% endtabs %}

-You can download a complete working sample from GitHub.
+You can downloaded a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/HTML%20to%20PDF/Blink/HTML-Footer-Background-Colour/.NET).

 </td>
 </tr>